shijunLee/Linux.MvcCore.Learn/README.md

 # Linux.MvcCore.Learn
-this is a asp.net mvc core lean project,use sqllite entityFrameWork and mvc core
+this is a asp.net mvc core lean project,use sqllite entityFrameWork core and mvc core